Early Childhood Education

 Learn more about financial aid.

-Program iPad is required for the Blended Options program track.
-This must be purchased through WCTC’s Bookstore.
+- Program iPad (Blended Options track only): $399 - must be purchased through WCTC’s Bookstore

 Salary range estimates based on wages for related occupations in Waukesha County as reported by Economic Modeling Specialists International (EMSI).
 Individual wages may vary based on experience, industry, location and specific job requirements.